silkimen/cordova-plugin-advanced-http/README.md

 This sets up all future requests to use Basic HTTP authentication with the given username and password.

     cordovaHTTP.useBasicAuth("user", "password");

 ### setHeader
 Set a header for all future requests.
 Takes a header and a value.

     cordovaHTTP.setHeader("Header", "Value");

+### setParamSerializer
+Set the parameter serializer which will be used for all future POST and PUT requests.
+Takes a string representing the name of the serializer.

+    cordovaHTTP.setParamSerializer("urlencoded");

+You can choose one of these two:
+* `urlencoded`: send parameters as url encoded content in body (content type "application/x-www-form-urlencoded")
+* `json`: send parameters as JSON encoded content in body (content type "application/json")

 ## Async Functions
 These functions all take success and error callbacks as their last 2 arguments.